 Blood cancer is a broader term related to cancers that directly attack the blood, bone marrow and lymphatic system.
-It is classified broadly into three types namely leukemia, which happens due to uncontrolled production of abnormal white blood cells, lymphoma affects the lymphatic system, and myeloma, which is a cancer of the plasma cells, which help in antibody formation.
+There are three blood cancer types, namely, leukemia, which happens due to uncontrolled production of abnormal white blood cells, lymphoma affects the lymphatic system, and myeloma, which is a cancer of the plasma cells, which help in antibody formation.
 Based on blood cancer types, stages and symptoms, blood cancer treatment is undertaken.

 - Blood Cancer Types